fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

   File name also has a datetime tag YYYYYMMDDHH for easy tracking.

-### Pipeline Test Run Results
+### Pipeline Test Run Result

+No failure.

 ![result image](./images/run_result.png)

 ### Suggestions to Upstream

-Enforce the following rules, which will make the whole application process more efficient and effective.
+Establish a data poilcy, which will make the whole application process more efficient and effective.

 * No suffix or prefix allowed, just have first name and last name input boxes;
 * Only allow one format for birthdate;